Blqtent/jackc/README.md

 WARNING: This extension is only supported by the public domain jack compiler described in this document.
-Do not use it for the orginal Hack platform.
+Do not use it for the original Hack platform.

 This extension is a cheap replacement for `virtual` C++ functions and Java non-static, non-final, non-private methods.